Archive-42/ARCHIVE-OCT/_DOWNLOADS/git-docs/content/admin/enterprise-management/monitoring-your-appliance/setting-up-external-monitoring.md

 ---
 title: Setting up external monitoring
-intro: 'You can monitor basic system resources on your {% data variables.product.prodname_ghe_server %} appliance using either the SNMP or collectd statistics collection protocols.'
+intro: "You can monitor basic system resources on your {% data variables.product.prodname_ghe_server %} appliance using either the SNMP or collectd statistics collection protocols."
 redirect_from:
   - /enterprise/admin/installation/setting-up-external-monitoring
   - /enterprise/admin/enterprise-management/setting-up-external-monitoring
   - /admin/enterprise-management/setting-up-external-monitoring
 versions:
-  ghes: '*'
+  ghes: "*"
 type: how_to
 topics:
   - Enterprise